camptocamp/c2cgeoportal/doc/integrator/create_application.rst

 * Git.
 In most cases you will want to use Git as the revision control system for your c2cgeoportal application.
-* Python 2.7 or 2.6.
+* Python 2.7.
 Python 3.x is not yet supported.

 Project structure
 -----------------